EKOR strata for Shimura varieties with parahoric level structure: EKOR strata of Hodge type: local constructions

 \subsubsection{Known cases}

-\begin{itemize} \item For Siegel modular varieties the axioms are verified by He-Rapoport in \cite{He-Rap}. \item For PEL type Shimura varieties associated to unramified groups of type $A$ and $C$ and to odd ramified unitary groups, the axioms are verified by He-Zhou in \cite{HZ}.
+\begin{itemize} \item For Siegel modular varieties the axioms are verified by He-Rapoport in \cite{He-Rap}. \item For PEL-type Shimura varieties associated to unramified groups of type $A$ and $C$ and to odd ramified unitary groups, the axioms are verified by He-Zhou in \cite{HZ}.

-\item For Shimura variety of Hodge type satisfying condition (\ref{general hypo--refined}), it has been checked by R. Zhou, see \cite[8]{zhou isog parahoric}, that all the five axioms except for the surjectivity in Axiom 4 (c) hold for the Kisin-Pappas integral models as in \ref{subsection integral Hodge}.
+\item For Shimura varieties of Hodge type satisfying condition (\ref{general hypo--refined}), it has been checked by R. Zhou, see \cite{zhou isog parahoric}, that all the five axioms except for the surjectivity in axiom 4 (c) hold for the Kisin-Pappas integral models as in \ref{subsection integral Hodge}.
 If $G_{\RAT_p}$ is in addition residually split, then all the five axioms hold. \end{itemize}